Here are some of the questions we’re frequently asked at Intercountry Adoption Australia, and our list of responses is growing all the time.

 - How much does it cost to adopt a child from overseas?

 Intercountry adoption fees vary between States and Territories, as well as between the overseas countries involved.
-You can get a more detailed answer to this question by visiting Things to consider.
-For more detailed information on adoption fees where you live, please contact the central authority in your State or Territory.
+You can get a more detailed answer to this question by visiting Partner countries.
+For more detailed information on adoption fees in the State or Territory where you live, look at our Time and Costs page.
 You can get an idea of the fees a country may charge by visiting Partner countries and selecting any of the country names.

 - How long does the adoption process take?

 The amount of time an adoption process takes varies.
 It is usually a lengthy process, and waiting times of several years are not uncommon.
-You can find out more by visiting Things to consider or Waiting times.
+You can find out more by visiting Countries and considerations or Waiting times.

 - What other options are there for adopting or caring for a child?